bolemo/aegis/README.md

 # Firewall Blocklist
 Firewall blocklist script for Netgear R7800 Router with Voxel firmware.

-should work with R9000 as well (nor sure about iprange binary that was compiled on R7800)
+should work with several other Netgear routers as well.

 ## Version
 3.0.0